SoftwareEngineeringToolDemos/FSE-2014-ConceptCloud/build-vm/README.md

 ```
 vagrant up
 ```
-* This will create a new Ubuntu 14.04LTS virtual machine and install JDK 8 in it
+* This will create a new Ubuntu 14.04LTS virtual machine with JDK 8 installed in it

 ### Login to the VM
 There are two ways to login to the virtual machine